wevbarker/PSALTer-devel/README.md

 The arguments and options are as follows:
 - `F` is the symbolic name of the new field.
 - `Inds` are the indices of `F`, if any.
-- `Symm` is the intended index-symmetry on `Inds`, the syntax is the same as in `DefTensor`.
+- `Symm` is the intended index-symmetry on `Inds`.
+The syntax is the same as in `DefTensor`.
-- `PrintAsValue` is the string that `F` will format as, the syntax is the same as in `DefTensor`.
+- `PrintAsValue` is the string that `F` will format as.
+The syntax is the same as in `DefTensor`.
 - `PrintSourceAsValue` is the string that the source conjugate to `F` will format as.

-To compute a spectrum:
+To compute a spectrum use `ParticleSpectrum`:
 ```mathematica
 ParticleSpectrum[
     L_,